shravanbishnoi/Calculus/README.md

 # Calculus
-It is our math repository for calculus-II.
+This GitHub repository is for Calculus-II course from semester-2.